 Each cell will be approximately three cubic inches and contain one input/output circuit

 In addition to this the group hopes to build the device at as little cost possible.
 It is also important that little time be spent on the structural components of the device.
 With all of this in mind, the group decided that it should pursue some commercially available vessel for the overall construction of the device.
 Considering all of this, the group chose to use plastic divided containers to construct the device.
-Photographs of a container similar to the ones the group hopes to use are seen below in Figure 4.1.A and Figure 4.1.B.
+A photograph of a container similar to the ones the group hopes to use are seen below in Figure 4.1.A